nyorain/vil/readme.md

   Even for open-source games such bug reports are not useful.
 - Using this layer in games will likely trigger anti-cheat mechanisms.
   **USING THIS LAYER IN MULTIPLAYER GAMES MIGHT GET YOU BANNED AND THAT IS NOT OUR FAULT**.
-As this layer messes with draw calls it is basically a wallhack (you can literally view the final image without certain draw calls being made) and so games are entirely right in banning players for using it.
+This layer messes with draw calls (you can literally view the final image without certain draw calls being made) and so games are entirely right in banning players for using it.
 Even just playing games that include a multiplayer mode locally with the layer might get you in trouble.
   Just don't do it.
 And don't blame us if it backfires.
 - Usage of this layer in retail products might be motivated by abuse.
-  Keep in mind that while game developers usually have no problem with players sharing videos or screenshots of the gameplay, extracing textures, models, raw framebuffer data or rendering techniques from the game (and then distributing them) is likely not in the interest of the developer, and can quickly bring legal trouble.
+  Keep in mind that while game developers usually have no problem with players sharing videos or screenshots of the gameplay; extracting textures, models, raw framebuffer data or rendering techniques from the game (and then distributing them) might not be in the interest of the developer or fair use of the material.
 This is not the usecase this layer is intended for and not a usecase that will be supported in any way.

 With that out of the way, there is nothing per se wrong with using the